 1 Tbsp. parsley, minced

-Cook and drain noodles.
+Cook noodles al dente and drain.
 Sauté onion and celery in butter.
 Mix together with rest of ingredients.
 Put in baking dish and cover with topping.
 Bake at 400 degrees for 20 minutes until hot and bubbly and lightly browned on top.

 Topping: